wyne/stackmob-javascript-examples/README.md

 # Running the Examples

-You're here because you downloaded the JS SDK Starter zip or you've forked/cloned the <a href="https://github.com/stackmob/stackmob-javascript-examples" target="_blank">JS Examples GitHub repo</a>.
-You'll get the HTML files and also the respective version of the StackMob JS SDK that works with these projects.

 You'll need to initialize `StackMob.init({ ... })` with your application's information.
 Some of these examples also need specific schemas and relationships set up.
 These will be described in the example pages.